Hello, below are answers to a number of frequently asked questions (faqs) I get regularly about my background and vocal coaching.

-With singers Brian focuses on interpreting the song and making it your own, breathing and breath control, connecting through the vocal breaks, microphone technique, and musical style.
+With singers, I focus on interpreting the song and making it your own, breathing and breath control, connecting through the vocal breaks, microphone technique, and musical style.

-Singers have been very successful in achieving their goals as performers whether it be for auditioning, festival performances, public performances, show tours, church worship or mic calls at open mics.
+Singers I work with have been very successful in achieving their goals as performers whether it be for auditioning, festival performances, public performances, show tours, church worship or mic calls at open mics.

 Singers who are keen to learn and approach vocal coaching with a positive approach are supported and invited to be the best singer they can be.
-Brian helps singers understand the relationship of groove, story and technique to develop their signature sound.
+I help singers understand the relationship of groove, story and technique to develop their signature sound.

-Singers can see immediate improvement with their overall vocal tone, placement, vocal colour.
-It’s most important to be consistent in performance with one’s vocal sound which is reinforced with continued vocal coaching.
+It’s important to be consistent in performance with one’s vocal sound which is reinforced with continued vocal coaching.

 Professional singers can expect to find their signature sound that is consistent – on tour, in the recording studio and in single performances.
-Brian is an expert in coaching stage performance and how to choose songs sets for performance.
+My strengths include coaching stage performance and choosing songs sets for performance.

 "Brian shows his students the difference between getting through the moment and living in the moment.
 He teaches students to seek the intent behind any piece of music, and develops a way to help his students communicate that intent through performance.
 His extensive academic credentials are quite notable; however it is the passion and heart that truly makes this man stand out from the rest.
 Together, these qualities pose an unbeatable combination that Brian portrays in such a humble and kindred spirit." ~ Lindsay Ell

-Current and former singers include Paul Brandt, Kiesza, Reuben and the Dark, Lindsay Ell, Theo Fleury, Tareya Green, Ashwin Sood, Jason Hastie, Dayna Manning, the Parkinson’s singing group, Kalan Porter, Kirby Sewell, Reuben Young, Christian Hudson and others who have dedicated their lives to the arts.
-He’s founder of Turntable Creative Class, a performance showcase for artists that he and manager Neil MacGonigill offer.
-Ashwin Sood and Brian developed The Reboot Lab, a workshop to help musicians navigate the current business of music and hone their musical skills.
+I’m founder of Turntable Creative Class, a performance showcase for artists that manager Neil MacGonigill and I offer.
+Ashwin Sood and I developed The Reboot Lab, a workshop to help musicians navigate the current business of music and hone their musical skills.

-Please email or call Brian to schedule a vocal coaching session.
+Please email or call me to schedule a vocal coaching session.